Xunnamius/strongbox-switchcrypt/USECASES.md

 - How to communicate intent down the stack?

 > We've decided to use POSIX message queues (IPC) for this.
+In fact, some form of the mirrored cipher strategy (but with special write rules rather than dumb mirroring) seems well suited to this purpose, where the primary cipher on partition 1 is fast and weak while the swap cipher on partition 2 is slow and strong.

 ### Tradeoffs

-- The amount of wasted space increases proportional to the number of VSR-enabled files
+- The amount of wasted space (if there is any) increases proportional to the number of VSR-enabled files

 > This is because the variable security regions of various files are aggregated
 > and encrypted together within the same set of reserved nuggets (the number of
-> nuggets reserved in this way is currently user-defined).
+> nuggets reserved in this way is currently 50%).

+> The system can also be implemented such that variable security regions are
+> assigned to their own nuggets that are interspersed with normal nuggets.
+The
+> wasted space (below) might be more of a problem in this scenario.
+Further,
+> there'll have to be some sort of API POSIX MQ call that corresponds to
+> reads/writes to make something like this work well.
+In this version, the
+> mirrored swap strategy is not ideal.

 - Slower than exclusively using the weakest cipher to crypt the file's nuggets, but it is more secure.